Grammar for TOEFL: 8 English Grammar Rules Every Test Taker Should Know

 “However,” “nonetheless” and “though”

 “However,” “nevertheless” and “though” can be used independently to express contrast with the sentence before.
-They are separated by a comma from the rest of the sentence in which they appear.

 Her attitude is not positive at all.
 However, she has very good technical skills.